shikeyaa/ToDo-List/README.md

 ------------
 • Allows user to add items to list.

-• Allows user to check off items that have been purchased.
+• Allows user to check off items on list.

 • Allows user to delete items from list.